-NKU has purchased an innovative new product called Ally (which is a division of Blackboard), which assists with digital content accessibility.
-The University is utilizing Ally in two ways - Ally for LMS (Canvas courses) and Ally for Web (the NKU website).
-Ally for LMS integrates with Canvas to provide faculty with instructions to improve accessibility of their course materials.
-Ally for Web scans the NKU website weekly and provides a report of all accessibility issues.
+NKU uses Ally (a division of Blackboard), which assists with digital content accessibility.
+The University is utilizing Ally with Canvas to provide faculty with instructions to improve accessibility of their course materials.

-This product will help guide us towards a more accessible online environment.
-We realize that many will have questions about their responsibilites regarding accessibility.
+This product helps guide us towards a more accessible online environment.
+We realize that many have questions about their responsibilites regarding accessibility.
 IT, Marketing and Communications, and CITE, are all available to help.
 We can provide information, guidance, assistance, training, and documentation to ensure your content will be accessible for all.

 The "curb cut" principle is the idea that some accommodations intended for specific audiences provide benefits to others as well.
 For example, sidewalk curb cuts for wheelchair users are also beneficial for bicycles, shopping carts, and strollers.